 - What is the rain plan?

 - Avoid having guests sitting or standing outdoors in the hot sun, trust me.
+People fainting during ceremonies in the hot sun is not as uncommon as you might think.

 - If you don't have enough seating for all of your guests, have enough tall tables for everyone to stand and eat at.